mikaelkristiansson/on-track-fb/README.md

 ## Deploy and test
 To test locally do:

-  1. Start serving your project locally using `firebase serve --functions`
+  1. Start serving your project locally using `firebase serve --only functions`

 To deploy and test on prod do: